bg

 An economy needs a currency, and in the Fetch.ai ecosystem, that currency is the native utility token, FET.
 The FET token is the lifeblood of the network, performing several critical functions that enable the entire system to operate smoothly and securely.

-• Medium of Exchange: FET is the primary currency used by agents to pay for services, data, and computational resources from other agents on the network.
-When your travel agent AEA books a service from a hotel AEA, the transaction is settled in FET.
+• Medium of Exchange: FET is the primary currency agents use to pay for services, data, and computational resources.
+When a travel agent AEA books a service from a hotel AEA, the transaction is settled in FET.

-• Network Access: To connect to the network and operate, an AEA must be registered and 'staked' with a certain amount of FET.
-This acts as a security deposit, creating an economic disincentive for malicious behaviour and preventing spam.
+• Network Access: To connect to the network, an AEA must be registered and staked with a certain amount of FET.
+This acts as a security deposit, creating an economic disincentive for malicious behavior and preventing spam.

-• Staking for Security: As part of its Proof-of-Stake consensus mechanism, network validators are required to stake a significant amount of FET to participate in securing the network.
-In return for their honest service, they are rewarded with newly issued FET tokens and transaction fees, creating a powerful incentive to maintain the network's integrity.
+• Staking for Security: As part of the Proof-of-Stake consensus mechanism, network validators stake a significant amount of FET to help secure the network.
+In return, they are rewarded with new FET tokens and transaction fees, creating a powerful incentive to maintain the network's integrity.

-The tokenomics of FET are designed with a fixed maximum supply, meaning no more tokens can ever be created beyond this limit.
-This creates a deflationary pressure as demand for network services and agent deployment grows, making the token's value intrinsically linked to the adoption and utility of the Fetch.ai platform itself.
+The tokenomics of FET are designed with a fixed maximum supply, meaning no more tokens can be created beyond this limit.
+This design can create deflationary pressure as demand for network services grows, linking the token's value to the adoption and utility of the Fetch.ai platform.

 From Theory to Reality: Fetch.ai Use Cases